canro91/canro91.github.io/_posts/2021-06-07-TipsForBetterStubsAndMocks.md

 }
 ```

-In our last post, we chose certain names for our fakes like "AlwaysAvailableStockService" and "FixedDateClock".
+In our last post, we chose certain names for our fakes like `AlwaysAvailableStockService` and `FixedDateClock`.
 Let's see why those names and what to do and not to do when working with fakes.

 > TL;DR
 > * Don't assert on stubs